Reader in Human Resource Management

 I specialise in mapping socio-economic disparities in the labour market using large-scale survey and administrative data.
 Much of my work has focused on mapping pay disparities across the occupational structure.
 In more recent years, I have developed interests in the quality of work more broadly (job quality, wellbeing).

-I regularly engage in consultancy and advisory work for central government, trade unions, and professional bodies, both in the UK and internationally.
+I have been Principal Investigator or Co-Investigator on numerous projects funded by research councils, funding agencies, central government, trade unions, and professional bodies.
 My latest project, funded by the Economic and Social Research Council, explores disparities in the quality of jobs and careers across occupational groups.
-The main findings are summarised in my forthcoming book Mapping Good Work (Bristol University Press) and at www.qualityofworkinglife.org.
+The main findings are summarised in my book Mapping Good Work (Bristol University Press) and at qualityofworkinglife.org.

 Employment Relations (Undergraduate)